Pakkawatk/pakkawatko/rapmprojects.md

 Result of Association Rules, to find Lift at minimum confidence = 0.8<br />
 ![Image](https://github.com/Pakkawatk/portfolio/blob/gh-pages/img/rap_asso4.PNG?raw=true)<br />

-- **Conclusion:** We can make promotions by above frequent item sets with confident pick up set = 100% and the pick up set (Lift) is 1.333 times of pick up one. <br />
+- **Conclusion:** We can make promotions by above frequent item sets with confident pick up set = 100% and the pick up set (Lift) is 1.333 times of pick up one.<br />

 ## 2. Segmentation
-**Objective:** To segment the customers by RFMB method and frequent shopping time of each customers for making Marketing Campaigns<br /><br />
+**Objective:** To segment the customers by RFMB method and frequent shopping time of each customers for making Marketing Campaigns.<br /><br />
 **Dataset:** Transactions of Shopping Mall.<br />
 ![Image](https://github.com/Pakkawatk/portfolio/blob/gh-pages/img/rap_rfm1.PNG?raw=true)<br /><br />
 **Process:**